1. Warren Hastings was the first ___________.

 Explanation: He replaced revenue farming with settlement through Company officials.

-15. Hastings is often credited with laying the foundation of:
+15. Hastings is often credited with laying the foundation of___________.

 A) Judicial reforms in India